L3-S6-Projet/bdd_api/README.md

 Then open your browser and go to http://127.0.0.1:8000/swagger

 #### Run in PyCharm
+**The server can no longer be run in PyCharm because of the DB configuration.**
 ##### Setup
 First, you need to install Python (3.7 is preferred since the code was written for this version).